hofstadter-io/hof/docs/content/getting-started/code-generation.md

 $ hof gen data.cue schema.cue -T template.txt=output.txt
 {{</codeInner>}}

-Use `-O' to write all outputs to a directory.
+Use `-O` to write all outputs to a directory.
 Files will have the same name as the template if not set individually.

 {{<codeInner title="> terminal" lang="sh">}}